JurianB/Unity-Multiplayer/README-Photon.md

 The last thing we need to do is to make sure our PhotonView attached to the player will oberserve the right things.
 - Drag its Rigidbody into the player prefab.
 This will sync his position
 - Drag its Transform into here as well.
 Will sync his rotation.
 Only check its rotation since we use transform rotation in the script.
-- Drag its player script into here as well.
-This controls that the player will move across the network.

 ## Step 15:
 Run the game from the lobby and you're good to go.